santisoler/scipy2024-pooch/README.md

 [Pooch][pooch] is a slim, pure Python library that allows you to download and cache files from the web.
-It was specifically designed to provide package developers with an easy way to make their sample datasets available to their users, while also providing extra features that make it useful in many other scenarios.
+It is specifically designed to provide package developers with an easy way to make their sample datasets available to their users, while also providing extra features that make it useful in many other scenarios.